tognoliaaron/chatServer/README.md

 Action->Response
-Client connection -> CLIENTX (X is an integer starting from 0) When receiving a name(Nname) the server checks if it already exists -> Y(Accepted)/N(Already Existing) Recieving "L" -> A csv strign ("|") with the name of the connected users Recieve a message request (Mreciever1,reciever2|message) -> OK(All the messages sent)/Rreciever1,reciever2(recievers did not recieve the message)
+Client connection -> CLIENTX (X is an integer starting from 0) When receiving a name(Nname) the server checks if it already exists -> Y(Accepted)/N(Already Existing) Recieving "L" -> Send U with a csv strign ("|") with the name of the connected users Recieve a message request (Mreciever1,reciever2|message) -> OK(All the messages sent)/Rreciever1,reciever2(recievers did not recieve the message)
 Send message to clients -> Msender|message
 Client disconnects -> Update User List